 - 7.1.
-In Packmoor Ormiston Academy, children are expected to:

-- Work hard
+In Packmoor Ormiston Academy, children are expected to: - 7.2.
+Work hard

+Show a positive attitude towards all learning

+Dress in full school uniform

+Try your best in all subjects

+7.3. • Show respect

+Respect yourself, others, and your environment

+Be quiet when someone else is talking

+7.4. • Be kind

+Keep your hands and feet to yourself

+Walk when in the academy building

+Take care of each other

+In Packmoor Ormiston Academy children:

+Are ready to learn:

 - Show a positive attitude towards all learning

 - Dress in full school uniform

 - Try your best in all subjects

-- · Show respectful
+Be respectful

-- o Respect yourself, others and your environment
+- Respect yourself, others and your environment

-- o Be kind
+- Be kind

 - Be quiet when someone else is talking

-- Be kind
+Be safe

 - Keep your hands and feet to yourself

 - Walk when in the academy building

-- o Take care of each other
+- Take care of each other

-8. Safeguarding

-- 8.1.
+- 7.5.
 The academy recognises that changes in behaviour may be an indicator that a child is in need of help or protection.
-All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm. - 8.2.
+All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm.

+- 7.6.
 Any safeguarding or child protection concerns must be reported to the Designated Safeguarding Lead (DSL) immediately, using CPOMS.
 The DSL, after liaising with appropriate staff or other agencies, will determine whether early help intervention or a referral to children's social care is appropriate.

-9. Behaviour expectations and SEND
+8. Behaviour expectations and SEND

-9.1.
+- 8.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
-Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set.
+Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 8.2.

-- 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
-Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
+Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 8.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
-Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
-Staff will be supported in this by the academy's SENCO, and behaviour lead and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3
+Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 8.4.
+Staff will be supported in this by the academy's SENCO, and Mrs Taylor, Mrs Hill and Mrs Lockett (Behaviour Team) and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 8.5.
+In line with the Equality Act 20104 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and,